uda-semantic-segmentation/CDDA/README.md

 ## Training

-For convenience, we provide  [annotated config files](configs/cdda) of the final CDDA with DAFormer, HRDA, and MIC on each benchmark.
+For convenience, we provide  [annotated config files](configs/cdda) of the final CDDA with DAFormer, HRDA, and MIC on each benchmark. <br>
+Before training, modify parameters 'matrix_path', 'croped_images_path', and 'croped_labels_path' in the annotated config file.<br>
 A training job (e.g. CDDA(MIC) on SYNTHIA→Cityscapes) can be launched using:

 ```shell
 python run_experiments.py --config configs/cdda/synthiaHR2csHR_cdda_mic